Article at a Glance:

 When someone with a drinking problem does eat, they may not choose healthy foods.
 Eating unhealthy foods can make the symptoms of IBS worse.
 If you have IBS, you should keep records of what you’re doing and what you eat or drink when a flare-up occurs, because this can help you to identify what you should eliminate.

 If you use alcohol even though it worsens your IBS symptoms, consider seeking professional assistance to stop using alcohol.
 One sign of alcohol dependence or addiction is continuing to drink even when there are negative consequences.
-If you or a loved one need help to overcome alcohol addiction or dependence, a treatment center like The Recovery Village can help.
-Call us today to learn more about treatment.
+If you or a loved one need help to overcome alcohol abuse or alcohol use disorder, a treatment center like The Recovery Village can help.
+Call us today to learn more about alcohol rehab treatment.